comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 System diagram
 =======================
  To design the system diagram of the car rental app we followed the requirements of the client for the desirable outcomes.
  The input of data will be made through a bash terminal using the scripts that we will be uploaded together with the Car Rental App through installation.
-The data will be directed to the database file tha is also within the Car Rental App folder.
+The data will be directed to the database file that is also within the Car Rental App folder.
  Our scripts comprehend 8 actions that will be afterwards explained in the development section: create, record, edit,delete, summary, backup and uninstall.

  ![Diagram](Systemdiagram.png)